young-sudo/MBS-Labs/README.md

 ## Lab 7 - Single cell biology

 `msb_lab7` directory contains 2 `png` files with plots for problems 1 and 2.

+## Classnote

+`msb_classnote` contains the classnote on the topic of "scRNA-seq analysis and cellular populations".